-In this website I’ll keep on posting my technical articles and weblogs mostly.
+In this website I’ll be posting my technical articles and weblogs mostly.
 And occasionally, my personal say on some of the issues in the society or world.
 These articles can be accessed by selecting the web links on the menu at right hand side of this page as well as from the links given under different topics below.

 Interested in Technical stuff? click Technology.